Easy turkey enchiladas made with seasoned ground turkey and two cheeses, wrapped up in flour tortillas and baked in red enchilada sauce.

 Season up the turkey with this and that, all pantry staples, and then roll up some filling and cheese in tortillas.
 I like flour tortillas for these enchiladas but use corn if you desire, that’s perfectly fine.
 I also use a Mexican melting cheese I get at the little super mercado.
 And the woman doing all the cooking in the back kitchen told me to use some queso fresco, so she sold me hunk out of her case.
 Colby or Monterey Jack works, too.
 Queso fresco is easily found in supermarkets.

 I use prepared enchilada sauce, keeping things easy here.
-But by all means, use homemade if you have it.
-I’m working on a red enchilada sauce recipe from my super mercado friend, made with dried chiles, recipe soon to come.
+But by all means, use homemade if you have it, it’s so much better.
+Homemade authentic red enchilada sauce is super easy to make and worth the effort.
 Bake up your pan of enchiladas until hot and bubbly, takes only about 20 minutes.
 Yum!

 Easy ground turkey enchiladas come together quickly and are a perfect weeknight dinner.
 And you know the leftovers are awesome.
-I like to serve these enchiladas with easy stovetop refried beans, see how in the recipe notes (always save your bacon drippings!).
+I like to serve these enchiladas with easy stovetop refried beans, (always save your bacon drippings!).
 Okay, that’s all I got here, go forth and make some enchiladas! ~ Kelly

 If you’ve tried these Turkey Enchiladas, please rate it below in the comments and let me know how it went ~ I love hearing from you!
 HUNGRY FOR MORE?
 Subscribe to my Newsletter and come hang out with me on PINTEREST, INSTAGRAM and FACEBOOK for all the latest updates.